12 Best Starter Motorcycles for 2015

 That’s what I’d say about the Grom.
 Even that name, “Grom”, it really evokes a unique emotion.
 At 125cc’s you aren’t going to be beating anyone in street races, but that’s not why you would buy this bike.
 This is a bike for someone who doesn’t take themselves so seriously, someone who likes to have fun in life.

 Cruising around town is where this bike shines.
 When you park it you are sure to get other people approaching you to talk about this bike.
-Because of it's light weight, small engine, and low seat height, it makes a great starter motorcycle for anyone.
+Because of it’s light weight, small engine, and low seat height, it makes a great starter motorcycle for anyone.
 It also would make a great second bike too if you just want something low key to ride around on.
-I've seriously thought about buying a Grom on more than one occasion.
+I’ve seriously thought about buying a Grom on more than one occasion.
+It is easy to see why this is one of our 2015 top starter motorcycle finalists.

 - $6,690 MSRP